vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

 ## Features
 * It can't preserve the elements with the same value.
 In other words, the order of elements with the same value can be changed.
 * A list is divided into 2 sublists.
 This process is repeated.
+(Divde and conquer algorithm)

 ## Repeated process (ascending order)
 1. A pivot is selected and swapped with the first element.